Kd710306/Smartail-intern-/README.md

  INPUT:
   * file1.txt
   * file2.txt
  OUTPUT:
-  * Count of words provided  by user.
+  * Count of the word in each file provided by the user.